hsfl/cosmos-installer/README.md

 #!shell
 ./cosmos-setup.sh developer
 ```
-The developer argument sets the dev variables inside the script, check the [options section](#markdown-header-options) to learn more about this.
+The developer argument sets the required variables inside the script, check the [options section](#markdown-header-options) to learn more about this.

 # 3. Verify installation